Bivha Open School

 • State government for NOC

-• Paramedical councils, teaching boards, etc.
+• councils, teaching boards, etc.

 You manage everything independently, including infrastructure, staff, inspections, certificates, exams, and branding.